kbhagi/ses/README.md

 # ses
-Trial and Error of a Simple Email Service
+Java Program to send multiple Attachments in a Single Email